cs10/sp23/lab-checkoffs.md

     lab_no: 11
     topic_file: berkeley_bjc/lists/tic-tac-toe.topic
     questions:
-    - Why did we have variables like “Size”, “Start”, and “Display Width” when designing our board?
+    - Why did we have variables like `Size`, `Start`, and `Display Width` when designing our board?
 What do they do?
     - Explain an advantage of using an underlying board structure when designing a game.
     - Show your working board game by moving the sprite around the board and clicking to place bugs.
   - lab_name: Welcome to Python
     lab_no: 12
     topic_file: berkeley_bjc/python/besides-blocks-welcome-parsons.topic
     questions:
-    - What is the difference between the "python", "python file.py", and "python -i file.py" terminal commands?
+    - What is the difference between the `python`, `python file.py`, and `python -i file.py` terminal commands?
-    - What is the difference between the "print" and "return" python commands?
+    - What is the difference between the `print` and `return` Python commands?
-    - Show your "reverse_string(string)" function.
+    - Show your `reverse_string(string)`` function.
 If you implemented it iteratively, explain the recursive solution.
 If you implemented it recursively, explain the iterative solution.
-    - Show your "palindrome(string)" function.
+    - Show your `palindrome(string)` function.
     - Show your c-curve function and its output.
   - lab_name: Data Structures in Python
     lab_no: 13